OmarDroid/habit-tracker/README.md

 # Habit Tracker

+## Description
-## A Kotlin MVVM android mobile application that creates and tracks habits by time
+A Kotlin MVVM android mobile application that creates and tracks habits by time

 ### Dependencies
 * Coroutine